spatialnetworks/fulcrum-guide-to-data-collection/introduction.md

 ![](http://www.fulcrumapp.com/assets/img/fulcrum-logo.svg)

-Welcome and thank you for downloading Fulcrum's Ultimate Guide to Data Collection!
+Welcome and thank you for downloading Fulcrum's Guide to Data Collection!
 In this guide, you will find:

 - A guide to learning the ins and outs of data collection
 - Best practices for designing your survey